5 Questions (and Answers) about Gestational Diabetes - Baby Chick

 Share

 Pregnancy is an exciting and overwhelming time in a woman’s life.
-Learning that you have or may have gestational diabetes can really throw a wrench in an otherwise joyful experience.
+Learning that you have or may have gestational diabetes can throw a wrench in an otherwise joyful experience.
 While developing gestational diabetes is certainly not ideal, it is not as scary as it seems.
 With timely testing and diligent health choices, gestational diabetes can be easily diagnosed and managed.
 Here are a few answers to common questions many women have about gestational diabetes:

 What is gestational diabetes?

 If you test positive for either of these first tests, you will undergo a 3-hour test.
-With this test you will have your blood drawn after you have fasted, then drink a sugary drink and have your blood drawn at 1, 2, and 3 hours after the drink.
+With this test, you will have your blood drawn after you have fasted, then drink a sugary drink and have your blood drawn at 1, 2, and 3 hours after the drink.

 How is gestational diabetes treated?